ruyaoyao/LINE-instant-messenger-protocol/line-protocol.md

 After logging in the client sends out a sequence of requests to synchronize with the server.
-It seems some messages are not always sent - the client could be storing data locally somewhere and comparing with the revision ID from getLastOpRevision()
+It seems some messages are not always sent - the client could be storing data locally somewhere and comparing with the revision ID from getLastOpRevision().
+The client runs multiple sync sequences in parallel in order to make it faster.

-(TODO: Update list for current client)
+There is no requirement to implement all or any of these sync operations in a third-party client.

+### Sequence 1

+This seems to be the main sync sequence.

     getLastOpRevision()

 Gets the revision ID to use for the long poll return channel later.
 It's fetched first to ensure nothing is missed even if something happens during the sync procedure.

+    getDownloads()

+Mystery.
+Probably not related to software updates as that is a separate call.
+Could be related to sticker downloads.

     getProfile()

 Gets the currently logged in user's profile, which includes their display name and status message and so forth.

+    getSettingsAttributes(8458272)

+Gets some of the stored settings (the bits are NOTIFICATION_INCOMING_CALL, IDENTITY_IDENTIFIER, NOTIFICATION_DISABLED_WITH_SUB and PRIVACY_PROFILE_IMAGE_POST_TO_MYHOME)

+    getAllContactIds()

+Gets all contact IDs added as friends.

     getBlockedContactIds()

 List of blocked user IDs.

-    getRecommendationIds()

-List of suggested friend IDs.

-    getBlockedRecommendationIds()

-List of suggested friend IDs that have been dismissed (why can't the previous method just not return these...?)

-    getAllContactIds()

-Gets all contact IDs added as friends.
+    fetchNotificationItems()

+Mystery.

-    getContacts(contactIds) - with IDs from the previous methods
+    getContacts(contactIds) - with IDs from the previous methods that fetched contact IDs

 Gets details for the users.